ljw1004/vbspec/vb/preprocessing-directives.md

 A source file may include an external checksum directive that indicates what checksum should be emitted for a file referenced in an external source directive.
 In all other respects external source directives have no effect on compilation.

 An external checksum directive contains the filename of the external file, a globally unique identifier (GUID) associated with the file and the checksum for the file.
 The GUID is specified as a string constant of the form "{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}", where x is a hexadecimal digit.
-The checksum is specified as a string constant of the form "xxxx…", where x is a hexadecimal digit.
+The checksum is specified as a string constant of the form "xxxx...", where x is a hexadecimal digit.
 The number of digits in a checksum must be an even number.

 An external file may have multiple external checksum directives associated with it provided that all of the GUID and checksum values match exactly.
 If the name of the external file matches the name of a file being compiled, the checksum is ignored in favor of the compiler's checksum calculation.